ifm/documentation/O3R/Parameters/parameters.md

 |--|--|
 |`offset`|Shifts the start point of the measured range (see [mode](documentation/O3R/Parameters/parameters:modes))|

-Coded modulation dictates the base range of the camera. (e.g., 0.2 to 2 m).
+Coded modulation dictates the base range of the camera (e.g., 0 to 2 m).
 Coded modulation also allows this range to be offset or shifted from its start point.
-In the example of 0.2–2 m base range, an `offset` of 1 would lead to a 1.2–3 m range.
-Continuing this example, an `offset` of 2 leads to a 2.2–4m range.
+In the example of 0 – 2 m base range, an `offset` of 1 would lead to a 1 – 3 m range.
+Continuing this example, an `offset` of 2 leads to a 2 – 4m range.
 The `offset` can be changed frame by frame.

 Learn more [here](documentation/O3R/Parameters/AcquisitionSettings/offset:Offset).